Susan Bickley

 Susan Bickley is a British mezzo-soprano singer who performs in opera, Baroque and contemporary classical music.

 Personal life and education

-Susan Rochford Bickley was born into a Welsh family in Liverpool, England.
+Susan Rochford Bickley was born in Liverpool, England.
 Her father was a primary school deputy headmaster and her mother was a special needs teacher.
 Her younger brother Graham Bickley is an actor and singer.
 Bickley and her brother first began singing in church as children, accompanied by their father on the organ.
 She attended Quarry Bank Comprehensive School in Liverpool and then studied music at City University and the Guildhall School of Music and Drama.
 She later studied singing with Audrey Langford.
 In 1984 she married Anthony Castro and they have two children.

 Voice

 Bickley's voice is in the mezzo-soprano range.
 It has been described as having considerable range and expressivity.
 When singing the dual roles of Juno and Ino in Handel's Semele with Concerto Köln in 2015, her performance was reviewed in Opera magazine: "...
 Juno and Ino were both sung by Susan Bickley, a double act which she carried off both vocally and dramatically.
 Her mezzo tones were smooth and even for the rather downtrodden Ino, and quite ferocious for the vengeful Juno."